Xacfran/antimicrobial_peptides_chiroptera/README.md

 [![DOI](https://zenodo.org/badge/660285082.svg)](https://zenodo.org/badge/latestdoi/660285082)

 # Antimicrobial Peptides Annotation and Prediction in Chiroptera
-This repository holds the code used to predict and annotate antimicrobial peptides in Chiroptera and identify gene gains/losses while also trying to characterize species-specific gene clusters.
-The principal resulting files are included in the `fasta_files` folder.
+This repository holds the code used to predict and annotate antimicrobial peptides in 20 species of the Order Chiroptera, and to identify gene gains/losses.
+The main resulting files of this pipeline are included in the `results` folder.

 This project attempts to get a better understanding of gene-family evolution of antimicrobial peptides, specifically the defensins (α and β) and cathelicidin families across the order Chiroptera.